POST UPDATED 1/26/20

 - As always, I recommend bringing lots of fruit and lots of greens into your diet.

-I share information similar to this in my membership, The Intuitive Healing Tribe.
+I share information similar to this in my membership, The Intuitive Healing Community.
 In this community there is ongoing support, a wealth of resources, and so many lovely souls to share your insight and experience with.
 The doors will be closing soon, be sure to check it out HERE.

 To your health, happiness and wellness,